 When a determination of the student’s best interest is necessary, it will take into account a variety of student-centered factors and input from relevant and appropriate persons.
 The student-centered factors for consideration should include:

-(a) How long is the student’s current out-of-home care placement expected to last?
+(a) How long is the student’s current foster care placement expected to last?

 (b) What is the student’s permanency plan and how does it related to school stability?